Kshitiz-Mhto/90-days-of-code/Docker/IntroductionToDocker.md

 `docker config`

 `docker network inspect <network driver>`

 ![alt driver inspectionx](./assets/networkdrivers.png)

+>Docker networking is a passage of communication among all the isolated containers.
+There are mainly five network drivers in docker:

+- Bridge: It is the default network for containers that are not able to communicate with the outside world.
+You use this network when your application is running on standalone containers, i.e., multiple containers in a network that only lets them communicate with each other and not the outside world.

+- Host: This driver allows for seamless integration of Docker with your resources running on your local machine.
+It relies on the native network capabilities of your machine to provide low-level IP tunneling and data link layer encryption between the Docker apps running on different endpoints.

+- Overlay network: This is a type of software-defined networking technology that allows containers to communicate with other containers.
+To connect it to an external host, first, you must create a virtual bridge on one host and then create an overlay network.
+You’ll also need to configure the overlay network and grant access from one side to the other.
+A “none” type driver usually means that the networking is disconnected.

+- macvlan: In order to assign an address for containers and make them similar to that of physical devices, you can use the macvlan driver.
+What makes this unique is that it routes traffic between containers through their associated MAC addresses rather than IPs.
+Use this network when you want the containers to look like physical devices, for example during migration of a VM setup.

 > Here, IP Adress Manager (IPAM) basically a Database that store network names, driver detail, ip addresses, and so on.
 Inside this, we have DHCP, DNS ..